 2. Support is Lacking

-The lack of of support can be displayed in many ways:
+Lack of support is displayed in many ways:

 - They don’t follow orders